dailymotion/oplog/README.md

 ## Full Replication

 If required, a full replication with all (not deleted) objects can be performed before streaming live updates.
 To perform a full replication, pass `0` as value for the `Last-Event-ID` HTTP header.
-Numeric event ids with 13 digits or less are considered as a replication ids, which represent a milliseconds UNIX timestamp.
-By passing a millisecond timestamp, you are asking for replicating any objects that have been modified passed this date.
-Passing `0` thus ensures every objects will be replicated.
+Numeric event ids with 13 digits or less are considered replication ids, which represent a milliseconds UNIX timestamp.
+By passing a millisecond timestamp, you are asking to replicate all objects that have been modified passed this date.
+Passing `0` thus ensures that every object will be replicated.

 If a full replication is interrupted during the transfer, the same mechanism as for live updates is used.
-Once replication is done, the stream will automatically switch to live events stream so the consumer is ensured not to miss any updates.
+Once replication is complete, the stream will automatically switch to the live events stream so that the consumer does not miss any updates.

-When a full replication starts, a special `reset` event with no data is sent to signify the consumer that it should reset its database before applying the subsequent operations.
+When a full replication starts, a special `reset` event with no data is sent to inform the consumer that it should reset its database before applying the subsequent operations.

-Once the replication is done and the oplog switch back to the live updates, a special `live` event with no data is sent.
+Once the replication is complete and the OpLog switches back to the live updates, a special `live` event with no data is sent.
 This event can be useful for a consumer to know when it is safe for the consumer's service to be activated in production for instance.

 ## Periodical Source Synchronization

-There is many ways for the oplog to miss some updates and thus have an incorrect view of the current state of the source data.
+There is many ways for the OpLog to miss some updates and thus have an incorrect view of the current state of the source data.
 In order to cope with this issue, a regular synchronization process with the source data content can be performed.
-The sync is a separate process which compares a dump of the real data with what the oplog have stored in its own database.
-For any discrepancies **which is anterior** to the dump in the oplog's database, the sync process will generate an appropriate operation in the oplog to fix the delta on both its own database and for all consumers.
+The sync is a separate process which compares a dump of the real data with what the OpLog has stored within its own database.
+For any discrepancies **which is anterior** to the dump in the OpLog's database, the sync process will generate an appropriate operation in the OpLog to fix the delta on both its own database and for all consumers.

 The dump must be in a streamable JSON format.
 Each line is a JSON object with the same schema as of the `data` part of the SEE API response.
 Dump example: